-2. What is MODELLER?
+3. What is MODELLER

-Constructing a model for a protein, using its homology to other proteins means taking structural features from the parent structure(s) based on sequence alignment.
-These are then combined with restraints based on the sequence being modelled.
+Homology modelling in general and MODELLER in particular is based on the assumption that similar sequences will fold up into similar 3-D structures.
+Constructing a model for a protein using its homology to other proteins means taking structural features from the parent structure(s) based on sequence alignment and applying them to the sequence in question.
+These features are then combined with restraints based on the sequence being modelled.
 MODELLER attempts to automate the homology modelling process.
 It can use multiple sequence alignments.
-It can use multiple templates, which were not discussed in lectures.
+It can also use multiple templates.